YonatanHen/Hiding-Binary-Image-In-Color-Image/README.md

 The project is an OO final project of Data Security course.

-To see which packages you should install to run the code, type and run 'pip freeze' in the terminal :)

 The encrypted image had been saved as colorImage.png whereas decrypted image was saved as a binaryImage.png.

 In addition, we added 3 improvements to the algorithm: